 Dear Dr. Ang Yong Guan:

-Amos spent 53 days incarcerated last June and July, spanning a 4-week sentence as well as a stint in mental asylum for his guilty finding of rabble-rousing on the Net — a punishment that was doubtless excessive for first-time, non-violent, juvenile offender.
-But as sure as night follows day, mere months after his release, hell’s bells! he was at it all over again in November.
+Amos spent 53 days incarcerated last June and July, spanning a 4-week punitive sentence as well as a stint in mental asylum for his guilty finding of rabble-rousing on the Net — a punishment that was doubtless excessive for first-time, non-violent, juvenile offender.
+But as sure as night follows day, mere months after his release upon completing his first sentence in 2015, hell’s bells! he was at it all over again in November of that same year.
 Not only did he not appear chastened, he decided to throw all caution to the wind and up the ante several notches, to tread where even angels fear to go.
 He mindlessly tempted fate with his series of profane memes and writings on Islam, scandalizing the nation once again with his outrage on a religious faith.
 When American pastor Terry Jones of Florida decided as a public protest to set the Koran on fire in 2012, he was henceforth a marked man, requiring him to tote a ubiquitous sidearm for self-protection.
 While at home, Amos can expect to be protected from violent religious elements but once he steps abroad in places where there are Moslems, the religious scandals he’s created will dog him putting him in ever grave danger.